Frequently Asked Questions

 Do I need to be fit?

-No. We are lucky to have many sites/launches that we can drive to, get out of the car and launch.
+No. We are lucky to have many sites/launches that we can drive to, get out of the car, and launch.
 All you have to do is land by our vehicle or later when you are on your own by the road or pre-arranged landing site.
-However, it does help to be moderately fit if you intend at a later date to achieve alpine ascents and fly downs, walks up your favourite peak to fly off, multi-day bivouac flights or anything away from your vehicle.
+However, it does help to be moderately fit if you intend at a later date to achieve alpine ascents and fly downs, walks up your favorite peak to fly off, multi-day bivouac flights, or anything away from your vehicle.

 How much does the equipment weigh?

-4kg to 20kg dependant on what type of equipment you are using.
-An average weight for a full bag of equipment would be around 12kg to 16kg or 26lb to 35lb.
+4kg to 20kg depending on what type of equipment you are using.
+The average weight for a full bag of equipment would be around 12kg to 16kg or 26lb to 35lb.